Business Information Topic Committee

 , published in June 2014, is directed toward the new generation of library discovery services that are based on indexed search.
 The published document includes background on the discovery landscape, recommendations in the areas of technical formats for data format and data transfer; communication of libraries' rights regarding specific content; descriptors regarding particular levels of indexing for content; definition of fair linking to published content; and determination of appropriate usage statistics to be collected to address stakeholder needs.
 The ODI Standing Committee

-supports and publicizes ODI, and monitors the discovery landscape to determine whether and when further recommendations should be studied and written.
+supports and publicizes ODI, and monitors the discovery landscape to determine whether and when further recommendations should be studied and written; currently it is collecting potential items for future proposals for these.

 ResourceSync Working Group